mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 ### Announcements

-**Welcome to v5.2.1!** The MTGJSON team, our contributors, and the community have been working hard with this latest update with focuses on providing more properties, sunseting some old properties, and bug fixes.
+**Welcome to v5.2.1!** The MTGJSON team, our contributors, and the community have been working hard with this latest update with focuses on providing more properties, deprecating old properties, and bug fixes.
+Although this changelog does not reflect all the new sets and decks added, MTGJSON will continue to build frequently enough to capture all new products on a daily basis.

 Also, recently, our GraphQL service hit a major milestone - Card prices!
 Become a patron today at our <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> and get access to our [MTGGraphQL](/mtggraphql/) service.

 As always, if you have suggestions for improvements, bug reports, or would just like to help address existing issues, we are always looking for help.
 You can contribute to the project through the <a href="https://github.com/mtgjson/mtgjson" target="_blank">MTGJSON Repository</a> or the <a href="https://github.com/mtgjson/mtgjson-website" target="_blank">Documentation Repository</a>.
 If you would like to help in other ways please consider donating to the project via <a href="https://www.paypal.me/Zachhalpern" class="link-inline-image paypal" target="_blank" rel="noreferrer noopener">PayPal</a> (one-time donation) or via <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> (recurring donations).

 ### Card Model

-#### Fixed

-- Fixed some cards showing side `b` for both faces of a card
-- Fixed "meld" cards in The Brothers' War (`BRO`) set

-#### Changed

-- Changed `legalities` to be printing-based for a card

 #### Added